7 Sources

 Mayo Clinic researchers have developed an AI tool called StateViewer that can identify nine types of dementia, including Alzheimer's, from a single brain scan with 88% accuracy, potentially transforming early diagnosis and treatment.

 StateViewer analyzes fluorodeoxyglucose positron emission tomography (FDG-PET) scans, which show how the brain uses glucose for energy.
-The AI tool compares these scans to a vast database of confirmed dementia diagnoses, identifying specific patterns associated with different types of dementia 13.
+The AI compares these scans to a large database of confirmed dementia diagnoses, identifying patterns specific to different types of dementia 4.
+For instance:

-The development of StateViewer was led by Dr. David Jones, a Mayo Clinic neurologist and director of the Mayo Clinic Neurology Artificial Intelligence Program, in collaboration with Dr. Leland Barnard, a data scientist leading the AI engineering 13.
+StateViewer was developed under the direction of Dr. David Jones, a Mayo Clinic neurologist and director of the Mayo Clinic Neurology Artificial Intelligence Program, in collaboration with Dr. Leland Barnard, a data scientist leading the AI engineering 5.
+The team trained and tested the AI on more than 3,600 scans, including images from patients with dementia and people without cognitive impairment.

 2 Sources